Toogii2019/day_planner/README.md

 https://toogii2019.github.io/day_planner/

+Bug:

-Bug: The calendar view is not working on IOS but perfectly working on Android.
+The calendar view is not working on IOS.

+If you want to test the application on the Phone, suggesting to use Android phone.

+Debug output: Some momentjs methods like startOf(), endOf() are not working as expected in IOS.